FORTH-ICS-INSPIRE/artemis/README.md

 ```
 If you want to use e.g., "let's encrypt" certificates you can configure the nginx configuration files
 detailed below.
-If you want selective access to the UI from certain IP ranges, please adjust and comment out
+If you require selective access to the UI from certain IP ranges, please adjust and comment out
 the nginx ACL-related lines in:
 ```
 frontend/webapp/configs/nginx.conf